 Uses of Stem Cells in Orthopedic Medicine

 Millions of people are affected by orthopedic injuries and chronic joint conditions around the world.
 In fact, they are one of the most common reasons individuals schedule a doctor’s appointment.
-In his Denver, Vail and Aspen, Colorado area office, Dr. Matthew Provencher treats countless patients suffering from ACL tears, rotator cuff injuries, meniscus tears and biceps tendon injuries.
+In his orthopedic practice, treating patients from Denver, Vail and the Aspen, Colorado areas, Dr. Matthew Provencher treats countless patients suffering from ACL tears, rotator cuff injuries, meniscus tears and biceps tendon injuries.
 These patients now have an innovative, non-surgical treatment option available to them known as orthopedic stem cell therapy.
 The uses of stem cells range from tendon injuries to bone fractures to easing osteoarthritis symptoms.